Beyond the credits

 The numbers are staggering.
 In 2004-2005, only 5% of high school students took a dual credit class.
 Twenty years later, that figure had more than tripled to 16%.
 By 2019, one-third of all high school students had taken at least one dual enrollment class by graduation.
 Over 90% of high schools now offer these programs — and growth shows no sign of slowing.
 Newly released federal data indicate that 2.8 million students nationwide participated in dual enrollment during the 2023–2024 academic year, a 12.7% increase from the previous year — roughly 300,000 additional students.
 Expansion has been widespread, with 26 states posting double-digit gains, including Washington, where participation grew by about 27%.

-Her study examined a missing piece of the dual enrollment puzzle: what teaching and learning actually look like across different campuses and with different instructors.
+Her work examines a missing piece of the dual enrollment puzzle: what teaching and learning actually look like across different campuses and with different instructors.
 “What we've found is that course quality is really dependent on the teacher first and foremost ” she said.
 The setting matters less than the instructor, yet teachers receive remarkably little support.
 “Often, the way it works is the high school and the college form an agreement, and then the teacher gets handed a syllabus and told, ‘Go forth and teach college.’”

 An ongoing challenge is ensuring rigor across dual enrollment classrooms.
 High school teachers are often teaching college for the first time, a departure from scripted K-12 curriculum.
 College faculty face their own challenges.
 “Faculty are not trained in pedagogy,” Duncheon noted.
 “They often have challenges that high school teachers don't have around either classroom management or just engaging adolescent learners.”